johnwcowan/r7rs-spec/spec/r7rs.md

 -2ex

-(quasiquote *qq template*)  syntax\
+(quasiquote *qq template*)  syntax
-``qq template  syntax\
+``qq template  syntax
-unquote  auxiliary syntax\
+unquote  auxiliary syntax
-`‘ `  auxiliary syntax\
+`‘ `  auxiliary syntax
-unquote-splicing  auxiliary syntax\
+unquote-splicing  auxiliary syntax
-`‘ ``‘`  auxiliary syntax\
+`‘ ``‘`  auxiliary syntax
-"Quasiquote" expressions are useful for constructing a list or vector structure when some but not all of the desired structure is known in advance.
+“Quasiquote” expressions are useful for constructing a list or vector structure when some but not all of the desired structure is known in advance.
 If no commas appear within the qq template, the result of evaluating ``qq template is equivalent to the result of evaluating `’`qq template.
-If a comma appears within the qq template, however, the expression following the comma is evaluated ("unquoted") and its result is inserted into the structure instead of the comma and the expression.
+If a comma appears within the qq template, however, the expression following the comma is evaluated (“unquoted”) and its result is inserted into the structure instead of the comma and the expression.
-If a comma appears followed without intervening whitespace by a commercial at-sign (`‘`), then it is an error if the following expression does not evaluate to a list; the opening and closing parentheses of the list are then "stripped away" and the elements of the list are inserted in place of the comma at-sign expression sequence.
+If a comma appears followed without intervening whitespace by a commercial at-sign (`‘`), then it is an error if the following expression does not evaluate to a list; the opening and closing parentheses of the list are then “stripped away” and the elements of the list are inserted in place of the comma at-sign expression sequence.
 A comma at-sign normally appears only within a list or vector qq template.